-Our strategic segments - Test and Measurement and Sensors and Safety Systems - include wellknown brands with leading positions across a range of attractive end-markets.
+Our strategic segments - Test and Measurement and Sensors and Safety Systems - include wellknown brands with prominent positions across a range of attractive end-markets.
 Our solutions are used in more than 90 countries by over 90,000 customers.

-[NewCo] has decades of domain expertise in delivering high precision innovative solutions, extensive proprietary assets that include our portfolio of over 2,100 active patents, and the trust of our diverse customers.
+Ralliant has decades of domain expertise in delivering high precision innovative solutions, extensive proprietary assets that include our portfolio of over 2,100 active patents, and the trust of our diverse customers.
 Our customers include engineers at industry leading companies, research institutions, and governments, across semiconductor, datacenter, consumer electronics, automotive, energy storage, aero, defense and space, utilities, industrial manufacturing, and other industries.
 Our team of over 1,400 engineers across the globe enables our unique 'engineer to engineer' approach, which allows us to build enduring trust, credibility, and partnerships with customers across both Fortune 1000 companies and next generation start-up enterprises.

-[NewCo] is a Delaware corporation and was incorporated in 2024 in preparation for the separation of [NewCo] from Fortive.
+Ralliant is a Delaware corporation and was incorporated in 2024 in preparation for the separation of Ralliant from Fortive.
 Our headquarters are located in [Raleigh, North Carolina].

-[NewCo] Business System
+Ralliant Business System

-The [NewCo] Business System ("NBS") consists of a philosophy and a comprehensive set of processes and tools, which originated from Danaher Corporation, and have been rigorously applied and evolved at Fortive Corporation.
-Lean, Growth and Innovation, and Leadership principles of NBS guide all our actions and our approach to creating value for our people, customers, and shareholders.
-NBS is central to our commitment to drive innovation and our culture of relentless execution and continuous improvement.
-NBS principles, embedded throughout the organization, identify and minimize inefficiencies, define a structured way to solve problems, and drive consistent execution.
-NBS, embodied in our mindset and our culture, is consistently and rigorously applied across our business operations, including initiatives in manufacturing, supply chain, product development, commercialization, and customer centric innovation.
+The Ralliant Business System ("RBS") consists of a philosophy and a comprehensive set of processes and tools, which originated from Danaher Corporation, and have been rigorously applied and evolved at Fortive Corporation.
+RBS principles of Lean, Growth and Innovation, and Leadership and related processes and tools guide all our actions and our approach to creating value for our people, customers, and shareholders.